joshsh/sesametools/README.md

 ![SesameTools logo|width=322px|height=60px](https://github.com/joshsh/sesametools/wiki/graphics/SesameTools-logo.png)

 Welcome to the SesameTools wiki!
-SesameTools is a collection of useful components for use with the [Sesame](http://openrdf.org) RDF framework.
+SesameTools is a collection of general-purpose components for use with the [Sesame](http://openrdf.org) RDF framework.
 It includes:

-* **CachingSail** -- an in-memory cache for Sail data
 * **Sesametools common utilities** -- miscellaneous useful classes
+* **CachingSail** -- an in-memory cache for RDF data
 * **ConstrainedSail** -- a Sail implementation which interacts only with given named graphs.
 Useful for simple access control.
 * **DebugSail** -- a verbose Sail implementation, for debugging purposes
 * **DecomposeSail** -- a Sail implementation which decomposes tuple queries into individual getStatements calls